 Introduction to Samba Server in Linux

 In the traditional mode of technology, things were a bit complicated, costly but still less efficient.
 The organizations were spending much to manage the hardware and softwares to run their business operations.
 But in the modern period, technology is making the facilities resonable for organizations or businesses.
 For instance, it was the trend of work stations a decade back where the organizations were preferring to have isolated systems where they can operate their business processes.
-But in the contemporary time, the same organization is preferring to operate their processes in the share platform and here we are going to get in depth of one component that made the sharing of resources very easy.
+But in contemporary time, the same organization is preferring to operate their processes in the share platform and here we are going to get in-depth of one component that made the sharing of resources very easy.
 Here we will be learning about Samba server and will be covering its important aspects.
 In this article, we will discuss Samba Server in Linux.

 What is Samba Server in Linux?